deepanshs/mrsimulator/docs/installation/users.rst

 For *Windows* users, Python is not usually installed by default.
-See `Python.org <https://www.python.org/downloads/windows/>`_ for a list of official Python downloads for Windows and instillation instructions.
+See `Python.org <https://www.python.org/downloads/windows/>`_ for a list of official Python downloads for Windows and installation instructions.

 ..
 You can find more information under the Windows tab in the
 .. :ref:`building_from_source` section.